bog-dan-ro/cppstd/declarative_c++.md

     };
 };
 ```
-As you can see bot are quite similar, the main difference is that uusing **object lambdas** you don't need to specify the methods object as `this` already specifies it, which makes the code cleaner and closer to declarative languages.
+As you can see bot are quite similar, the main difference is that using **object lambdas** you don't need to specify the methods object as `this` already specifies it, which makes the code cleaner and closer to declarative languages.

 Object lambdas are similar to lambdas, with the following differences: